Memory Rescue is one of those books that is both easy and difficult to recommend at the same time.

 To a certain extent, there’s nothing wrong with operating businesses in this way.
 It might appear to you that I’m doing something like this myself.
 Most of my books point to the Magnetic Memory Method Masterclass, after all.

-And of course I’m biased when I say the following: I do all that I can to make my free course so valuable that anyone can get immediate results from it.
+Let me lay out my cards on the table: As an author of memory improvement books myself, I’m biased.
+I also do all that I can to make my free course so valuable that anyone can get immediate results from it.
 Likewise, all of my YouTube videos, podcast books and courses are designed to be valuable unto themselves.

 (The only catch with my training is that you have to take action, which is a desire no one I’m aware of can supply.)